salask24/horiseon-challenge/README.md

     Consolidated CSS classes
-    Added comments to html and style sheet to make it readable seperating sections Cleaned up index.html cleaning up syntax and seperating sections
+    Added comments to html and style sheet to make it readable seperating sections Cleaned up index.html cleaning up syntax and seperating sections Changed last footer div to just footer changed H2 in footer to H3